 -

 Centerpiece.
 Glazed ceramic.
 Possibly Lunéville (France), 19th century.
-With marks on the base.
-Centerpiece with a circular base and oval body decorated on the inside with small bouquets of flowers and on the outside with an elaborate composition based on architectural and plant elements enhanced with touches of color and gold, reminiscent in its movement and curves of Rococo works.
-18th century.
-The “Luneville Faience” factory is one of the main French ceramic manufacturers almost since its foundation in Lunéville (Lorraine, France) in 1730.
+With markings on the base.
+A centerpiece with a circular base and oval body, decorated inside with small bouquets of flowers and outside with an elaborate composition of architectural and plant elements enhanced with touches of color and gold, its movement and curves reminiscent of 18th-century Rococo works.
+The “Luneville Faience” factory has been one of the leading French ceramic manufacturers since its founding in Lunéville (Lorraine, France) in 1730.

 · Size: 36x36x18 cms